epfldata/dblab/README.md

 Then run `sc-c-scala-lib/publish-local` and `sc-c-scala-deep/publish-local` in the sbt console of Pardis project.

-Otherwise, sbt takes care of fetching the necessary dependencies (except yin-yang https://github.com/scala-yinyang/scala-yinyang that should be published locally).
+Otherwise, sbt takes care of fetching the necessary dependencies.

 Testing